MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-supported-versions.md

   - [New|Remove]-CsHybridTelephoneNumber cmdlets are now supported from versions 4.5.0 or later in GCC High and DoD environments.

-- While using TPM 4.x.x or later, it's recommended to not use any of the deprecated or unsupported cmdlets mentioned [below](#deprecated-cmdlets).
+- While using TPM 4.x.x or later, recommendation is to not use any of the deprecated or unsupported cmdlets mentioned [below](#deprecated-cmdlets).

 ## Deprecated cmdlets